Elburevestnik/JS/04_DataStructure/04_11_07_Date/README.md

-# number of seconds to tomorrow
+# Number of seconds to tomorrow